SAML-Toolkits/ruby-saml/README.md

 To form a trusted pair relationship with the IdP, the SP (you) need to provide metadata XML to the IdP for various good reasons.
 (Caching, certificate lookups, relaying party permissions, etc)

-The class `OneLogin::RubySaml::Metadata` takes care of this by reading the Settings and returning XML.
+The class `OneLogin::KlRubySaml::Metadata` takes care of this by reading the Settings and returning XML.
 All you have to do is add a controller to return the data, then give this URL to the IdP administrator.

 The metdata will be polled by the IdP every few minutes, so updating your settings should propagate to the IdP settings.